 - I love making a simple dressing for our salads.
-It’s made with olive oil, apple cider vinegar, lots of chopped garlic and a little bit of honey & sea salt.
+It’s made with olive oil, store bought or homemade apple cider vinegar, lots of chopped garlic and a little bit of honey & sea salt.

 How do you include these two best vegetables into your daily life?
 Please scroll down and tell us in the comments below…I’d love to hear about it.

 For those of you who are interested in the GAPS Diet for your own family, registration is open for the GAPS CLASS, a class to walk you through the GAPS protocol and help you apply it effectively in your everyday life.

 Click here to find out more and receive a free 30 Day Prep Guide for GAPS for signing up for free updates!